allenea/Forecast_Search_Wizard/README.md

 **LICENSE:** GNU GPLv3

+**DOI:**

 (Draft)

 ## Overview
 The Forecast Search Wizard makes it easier than ever before to analyze archived NOAA text products to obtain valuable information.
-The Forecast Search Wizard is a program that allows researchers to search keywords in NOAA/NWS text products (e.g., Area Forecast Discussions, Local Storm Reports, Watches/Warnings, etc.) to identify the occurrence of case studies, particular weather events, or other specific information.
-This tool will not only save the researcher time, but it will also improve the depth and quality of research by opening a door to a new source of data in the weather enterprise.
+Thanks to the hard working individuals at the National Weather Service and National Centers for Environmental Prediction there is a large record of very detailed weather forecasts from across the country.
+This program, the Forecast Search Wizard, allows users to search for keywords in NOAA/NWS text products (e.g., Area Forecast Discussions, Local Storm Reports, Watches/Warnings, etc.) to identify the occurrence of case studies, particular weather events, or other specific information.
+This one-of-a-kind tool will not only save the researcher time, but it will also improve the depth and quality of research by opening a door to a new source of data in the weather enterprise.

+The Forecast Search Wizard is a robust and efficient program, but more importantly it is user friendly.
 The only programs that need to be executed for the Forecast Search Wizard to run are located in the RUN_ME directory.
-These files are the FSW_NAMELIST.py and the DOWNLOAD_DATA.py.
+These files are the DOWNLOAD_DATA.py and [FSW_NAMELIST.py](https://github.com/allenea/Forecast_Search_Wizard/blob/Forecast_Search_Wizard_beta/RUN_ME/FSW_NAMELIST.py) which is a namelist file.
 Each of these files are constructed so that minimal programming knowledge is required to use this program.
+These files are modeled after the [WRF](https://esrl.noaa.gov/gsd/wrfportal/namelist_input_options.html) namelist files.
+This enables users to construct their own searches without worrying about breaking the program.
+In fact, the user never touches the Forecast Search Wizard.
+An instance of your search is checked and validated before being sent to the Forecast Search Wizard.
+This enables to user to run multiple searches at once. _Note: The DOWNLOAD_DATA.py does not have these validation checks._

 The Forecast Search Wizard is not case sensitive.
 However, please consider that these forecasts are written by humans.
-Humans make mistakes.
+Humans do make mistakes from time to time.
 Consider accounting for abbriviations or contractions, typos, or slang for a robust search.
+In the folder Documentation there is a list of [Common NWS Contractions](https://www.weather.gov/phi/contractions).
+The [AMS Glossary](http://glossary.ametsoc.org/wiki/Main_Page) is another place you might consider.
+Additionally, there is information about Pre-Set [Search Options](https://github.com/allenea/Forecast_Search_Wizard/blob/Forecast_Search_Wizard_beta/Documentation/Frequently_Used_NWS_Contractions.txt) and AWIPS/WFO ID's in this [folder](https://github.com/allenea/Forecast_Search_Wizard/tree/Forecast_Search_Wizard_beta/Documentation).

 The Forecast Search Wizard was designed to identify case studies and specific weather information.
 It should not be taken as fact.
 It should be used to identify possible case studies.
 Always verify with observations or surface analysis.
 For example, if you are searching "Hurricane" you might get results referencing Hurricane Preparedness Week.

-Additional documentation can be found in the Documentation folder.
-This includes Frequently Used NWS Contractions, Preset [Search] Options, AWIPS and WFO ID's.
+Information about namelist options, assumptions, tracking print statements and error codes can be found below.

 This work was not funded and done independently and in my free time.
-If you would like to share or contribute *tools* to analyze or improve the Forecast Search Wizard please contact me at [email](mailto:allenea@udel.edu).
+If you would like to share or contribute code or *tools* to analyze or improve the Forecast Search Wizard please contact me at [email](mailto:allenea@udel.edu).
+If you create a program to read and parse the outputs and would like to share, then please contact me.

 ## Installation